FirelyTeam/firely-docs-firely-net-sdk/parsing/isourcenode.rst

 Parsing
 -------
 The FHIR parsers available (currently for the FHIR Xml and Json formats) implement the ``ISourceNode`` interface and can be found in the ``Hl7.Fhir.Serialization`` assembly.
-The parsers are not created directly, instead there are two sets of factory methods, one for each serialization format: ``FhrXmlNode`` and ``FhirJsonNode``.
+The parsers are not created directly, instead there are two sets of factory methods, one for each serialization format: ``FhirXmlNode`` and ``FhirJsonNode``.
 The factory methods are:

 * ``Read()``, to read data directly from an ``XmlReader`` or ``JsonReader``.
 * ``Parse()``, to parse data from a string.